Tabu-driven Quantum Neighborhood Samplers: Background

 The QUBO formulation can express an exceptional variety of combinatorial optimization (CO) problems such as Quadratic Assignment, Constraint Satisfaction Problems, Graph Coloring, Maximum Cut \cite{Kochenberger2006}.
-It is specified by the optimization problem $ min_{x \in \{0,1\}^n} \sum_{i \le j} x_i Q_{ij} x_j$ where $Q$ is a matrix of real coefficients.
-This formulation is connected to the task of finding so called "ground states", i.e. configurations of binary labels $\{1,-1\}$ minimising the energy of spin Hamiltonians, commonly tackled in statistical physics and quantum computing, i.e.: \EQ{ \min_{s \in \{-1,1\}^n} \sum_i h_i s_i + \sum_{j>i} J_{ij} s_i s_j } where $h_i$ are the biases and $J_{ij}$ the interactions between spins.
+It is specified by the optimization problem $ \min_{x \in \{0,1\}^n} \sum_{i \le j} x_i Q_{ij} x_j$ where $n$ is the dimensionality of the problem and $Q\in\mathbb{R}^{n\times n}$.
+This formulation is connected to the task of finding so called ``ground states", i.e., configurations of binary labels $\{1,-1\}$ minimising the energy of spin Hamiltonians, commonly tackled in statistical physics and quantum computing, i.e.,: \EQ{ \textstyle\min_{s \in \{-1,1\}^n} \sum_i h_i s_i + \textstyle\sum_{j>i} J_{ij} s_i s_j, } where $h_i$ are the biases and $J_{ij}$ the interactions between spins.

 The QAOA approach has been designed to tackle CO problems and was inspired from adiabatic quantum computing \cite{QAOA}.
-As the first step, the classical cost function is encoded in a quantum Hamiltonian defined on $N$ qubits by replacing each variable $s_i$ in eq. \ref{ising} by the single-qubit operator $\sigma_i^z$: \EQ{ H_C = \sum_i h_i \sigma_i^z + \sum_{j>i} J_{ij} \sigma_i^z \sigma_j^z .} $H_C$ corresponds to the target Hamiltonian, and the bitstring corresponding to the ground state of $H_C$ also minimizes the cost function.
-Second, a so-called \emph{mixer Hamiltonian} $ H_B = \sum_{j=1}^N \sigma_j^x$ is leveraged during the procedure.
+Firstly, the classical cost function is encoded in a quantum Hamiltonian defined on $N$ qubits by replacing each variable $s_i$ in Eq.~\eqref{ising} by the single-qubit operator $\sigma_i^z$: \EQ{ H_C = \textstyle\sum_i h_i \sigma_i^z + \sum_{j>i} J_{ij} \sigma_i^z \sigma_j^z .} Here, $H_C$ corresponds to the target Hamiltonian and the bitstring corresponding to the ground state of $H_C$ also minimizes the cost function.
+Secondly, a so-called \emph{mixer Hamiltonian} $ H_B = \sum_{j=1}^N \sigma_j^x$ is leveraged during the procedure.
 These hamiltonians are then used to build a layer of a quantum circuit with real parameters.
 This circuit is initialized in the $\ket{+}^{\otimes N}$ state, corresponding to all bitstrings in superposition with equal probability of being measured.
 Then, applying the layer $p$ times sequentially yields the following quantum state:

 defined by $2p$ real parameters $\gamma_i,\beta_i, i=1...p$ or \emph{QAOA angles} as they correspond to angles of parameterized quantum gates.
 Such output corresponds to a probability distribution over all possible bitstrings.
 The classical optimization challenge of QAOA is to identify the sequence of parameters $\mathbf{\gamma}$ and $\mathbf{\beta}$ so as to minimize the expected value of the cost function from the measurement outcome.
 In the limit of infinite depth, the distribution will converge to the optima.